 - Premium heritage paints — Products from the Dulux Heritage or Haymes Heritage ranges

-How Modernize Solutions Approaches Heritage Painting
+How Does Modernize Solutions Approach Heritage Painting?

 At Modernize Solutions, we understand that heritage homes are not just buildings — they are irreplaceable pieces of Melbourne’s architectural history.
 We work closely with Melbourne councils on the permit process, helping homeowners navigate Heritage Overlay requirements and select period-appropriate colour schemes.
 Our residential painting services cover the full spectrum of Melbourne’s period homes.